-An onboard NOVRAM can be programmed for four independent physical drive configurations: two ST-506 drives and two floppy drives.
-Using the firmware-resident utilities, you can control drive parameters such as gap size and the number of sectors per track of the attached ST-506 drives for custom formats.
+An onboard NOVRAM can be programmed for four independent physical drive configurations: two ESDI drives, two floppy drives.
+Using the firmware-resident utilities, you can control drive parameters such as gap size and the number of sectors per track of the attached ESDI drives for custom formats.
+In addition, the DM02 offers an autoconfigure capability that uses parameters supplied from the drive.